Digitizing Cryptozoological Literature

 This is a large undertaking simply due to the scale of published cryptozoological literature.
 The most prolific authors (e.g. Heuvelmans, Shuker) have written hundreds of articles, not to mention books, digital outings, video/audio interviews, or any other contributions.
 Language barriers make this issue much worse - as a filthy monolingual, I can only confidently say I have a grasp on the English cryptozoological output.
 Heuvelmans wrote primarily in French, the early hominological output was in Russian, Latin America has a vibrant cryptozoological scene larger than most, Japan's scene may be on par with America's, and few have a clue as to what China is publishing, much less any smaller countries across the globe - each community is likely missing out on very significant developments from the other.
 Even within language communities, geographic barriers lead to issues - independently published books from Australia never hit the U.S. market and vice versa.
 The temporal problem compounds with these factors immensely - finding and then getting access to Russian literature from the 60's as an American may, in fact, be impossible.
 Currently, we've restricted our scope primarily to literature we "need" - works cited in other works, books containing the most vital information on specific subjects, pieces essential for finishing projects (e.g. renovating Wikipedia's Cryptozoology page), or simply things we've wanted to read but haven't gotten to yet.
 This is a long list, well over 200 pieces currently, but only a sliver of the whole.
 We likely won't get all of them - by virtue of being cryptozoological enthusiasts, we're broke.
 The "rich cryptozoologist" died with Tom Slick long ago.

 We're accessing works by a variety of means.
 Supporting authors is a priority, and as such we're trying to avoid recently published works (post-2023) for the time being.
 We're buying older books, magazines, etc. and either scanning or photographing what we need (but again, we're broke).
 This is especially useful when supplemented by scans of pages available on Google Books.
-These can be easily scraped, which saves us time in the long run.
+These can be easily scraped by a wonderful program built by my collaborator Rich called the "Heveulminator", which saves us time in the long run.
 The best part about this is that it allows others to get involved without committing money or an unreasonable amount of time - if you own a book we're looking for and can take a twenty minutes out of your day to photograph the few pages we're missing then things become a million times easier for everybody.
 Thus far, we've had wonderful people online photograph pages from Heuvelmans, Mackal, and even scan entire rare books - their contributions are summarized and credited below (if you'd like to be one of them, please reach out!).
 There are many articles which are subscription-walled, and we're in the process of shaking down folks with institutional access or personal subscriptions.
 Old magazines and non-English books are currently our biggest roadblocks.

 Listed below is what we've done so far, and what we intend to do soon; these are areas where you all can contribute.
 Hopefully, by circulating this blogpost and our digitization efforts to date, we can rope a few more individuals in.
 This list will be updated with each upload.
 Further down is our section of things we need.
 This list will be updated sporadically.